dmilos/cpp_proposal/lex.md

     Another minor issue.

 # IV.
 Design Decisions
-  Main goal is to make number of member functions of `lex` as small as possible.
-Specially number of classes or functions.\
+  Main goal is to make number of member functions of `lex` as small as possible.\
-  Everything is reduced to one class.\
+  `lex` classes is designed in manner that is possible to easy connect with `yacc`-like features.

-  Usually, from my experience, that some extras appear as appendix and it is rarely used.
+   - Why two classes/function
-  `lex` class is designed in manner that is possible to easy connect with `yacc`-like features.
+      - `lex_simple` offers utilizing speed of switch and avoid expensive call of lambda-have -`lex_lambda` offers rapid code developing and flexibility in maintenance.
   - No iteration or deleting of pushed regular expressions?
       This will make this library more complicate.
 Focus is on parsing not on container maintenance.
 If desired this functionality can be easily added.
-    `lex_basic::push` already return number, `lex_basic::erase( size_t )` this is like opposite of iterator idea, tendency is to erase regex associate to token and this will be forced explicitly true size_t.
+    `lex_basic::push` already return number, `lex_basic::erase( size_t )` this is like opposite of iterator idea, tendency is to erase regex associate to token and this will be forced explicitly through `size_t`.
-  - size_t vs. enum
+  - `size_t` vs. `enum`
     Adding `enum` as custom token numbering will increase parameter list of `lex_lambda`.
-    Number of temple parameter is too large lex_lambda.
-If added to lex_basic this will have domino effect to lex_lambda.
+    Number of temple parameter is too large `lex_lambda`.
+If added to lex_basic this will have domino effect to `lex_lambda`.

     Here is obvious benefit.
     ```c++
       enum CSVToken{ FIELD, COMMA, NEWL };
-      lex_basic<char,CSVToken > l1;
+      lex_basic< char, CSVToken > l1; //!< Traits and allocator are default

       yacc<CVSToken> y1;